ssadedin/ximmer/docs/simulations.md

    needs to be done to make the read counts comparable before swapping the reads between samples.

-## Specifying Simulation Type
+Downsampling has the advantage that it works anywhere in the genome, and also can be performed on any mix of sexes.
+However it is arguably not as accurate as using the true difference in copy number represented by the X chromosome in males and females.
+If you're just starting out, downsampling as fewer requirements, so this may be the easier way to get going.

-As mentioned above, Ximmer can do two kinds of simulation.
 You should specify in your configuration file which kind you want of the following:

  * replace
  * downsample